U.S. officials arrest Swiss banker - sources

 Two weeks ago, U.S. authorities charged Bank Frey executive Stefan Buck and Swiss attorney Edgar Paltzer with helping American clients hide millions of dollars in offshore accounts, one of a series of prosecutions aimed at curtailing offshore tax evasion services sold by Swiss and Swiss-style banks.

-In March 2009, UBS agreed to pay $780 million (503 million pounds) to settle charges brought by the Justice Department.
+In March 2009, UBS agreed to pay $780 million to settle charges brought by the Justice Department.
 That settlement as well as a wave of Americans coming clean on offshore accounts has sparked a second line of attack against Swiss banks.

-Those in the crosshairs include Credit Suisse CSGN.VX, Julius Baer BAER.VX, and Switzerland's oldest bank Wegelin & Co, which in March agreed to pay nearly $58 million in penalties and said it would shut its doors after admitting to helping wealthy Americans evade taxes.
+Those in the crosshairs include Credit Suisse, Julius Baer, and Switzerland's oldest bank Wegelin & Co, which in March agreed to pay nearly $58 million in penalties and said it would shut its doors after admitting to helping wealthy Americans evade taxes.

-(Additional reporting by Chris Vellacott in London, Emma Farge and Martin de Sa'Pinto; Editing by Erica Billingham)